Rajitha140/UpSkill-Campus/README.md

 # UpSkill-Campus
-Python Project on File Organizer
+DS and ML project on Forecasting Smart City Traffic Pattern and Python Project on File Organizer